 The Bureau Rehabilitation and Values Enhancement (BRAVE) program is a cognitive behavioral, residential treatment program for young males serving their first federal sentence.
-Inmates participate in this program at the beginning of their sentence.
+Offenders typically participate in this program at the beginning of their sentence.
 Programming is delivered within a modified therapeutic community (MTC).
 Participants interact in groups and attend community meetings while living in a housing unit separate from the general population.

-The BRAVE Program is designed to facilitate favorable institutional adjustment and reduce incidents of misconduct.
-In addition, the program encourages inmates to interact positively with staff members and take advantage of opportunities to engage in self-improvement throughout their incarceration.
-Inmates participate in treatment groups for four hours per day, Monday through Friday.
+The BRAVE program is designed to facilitate favorable institutional adjustment and reduce incidents of misconduct.
+In addition, the program encourages participants to interact positively with staff members and take advantage of opportunities to engage in self-improvement throughout their incarceration.
+Participants will be active in treatment groups for 4 hours per day, Monday through Friday.
 Program content focuses on developing interpersonal skills, behaving prosocially in a prison environment, challenging antisocial attitudes and criminality, developing problem solving skills, and planning for release.